jxxcarlson/MiniLatexTechOverview/grammar.md

 # Grammar

-MiniLatex has a context-sensitive grammar which will be described below.
+MiniLatex has a context-sensitive grammar which is be described below.
 The text below was written one year ago.
-Much of it may be incorrect, so I need to review this and think about it.
+It is incomplete, has errors, and needs to be rethought.

 ## Terminals

-- `spaces => sp*` where `sp`
+- `spaces => sp*` where `sp` is the space character.

 - `ws => { sp, nl }*`, where `nl` is the newline character